changeworld/azure-docs.pl-pl/articles/iot-pnp/quickstart-connect-pnp-device-solution-node.md

     const commandArgument = '<For the environmental sensor, this value does not matter.
 Any string will do.>';
     ```

-1. Przejdź do terminalu _usługi_ .
-Użyj następującego polecenia, aby uruchomić próbkę wywołującą polecenie:
+1. Przejdź do terminalu _serwisowego._ Użyj następującego polecenia, aby uruchomić próbkę do wywoływania polecenia:

     ```cmd/sh
     node invoke_command.js
     ```

-1. Dane wyjściowe w terminalu _usługi_ powinny zawierać następujące potwierdzenie:
+1. Wyjście w terminalu _serwisowym_ powinno być wyświetlane następujące potwierdzenie:

     ```cmd/sh
     invoking command blink on interface instanceenvironmentalSensor for device <device ID>...